SPACES TO INSPIRE

 from the humble vege patch

 This two acre garden, on the northern side of Waiheke with views over Enclosure Bay & Sandy Bay, is surrounded on two sides by McKenzie Reserve, a twelve acre native reserve.
 The garden was originally four separate properties, the first was purchased in December 2000.
-The garden started from very small beginnings, with a vegetable patch, and it grew with no plan to what it is today.
-Between 2014 & 2018 it was extensively landscaped, and then another major redevelopment started in March 2020 & was completed in December 2021.
-This garden was not designed, and/or managed by trained landscape gardeners or horticulturalists.
+The garden started from very small beginnings, with a vegetable patch, and it grew with no plan, and a lot of trial and error, to what it is today.
+Between 2014 & 2018 it was extensively landscaped, that is, the building of the stone walls, sleepers and rock work.
+Another major redevelopment started in March 2020 & was completed in December 2021.

 The garden opened to the public in November 2015.